COVID-19 pandemic in Iowa: Government response

 On April 3, 2020, Governor Reynolds defended her government's response, arguing that the measures taken, including closing schools and some businesses, were equivalent to a mandatory shelter-in-place or stay-at-home directive.

 On July 7, Governor Reynolds indicated that "local governments cannot implement mask requirements because they are not consistent with her public health disaster proclamation."

 On July 8, the Mayor of Muscatine issued a mask mandate, on advice from the city attorney that "the mandate is authorized under a local emergency declaration and Iowa's home rule provisions."

 On July 21, the Mayor of Iowa City issued a mask mandate, in defiance of Governor Reynolds' order.

-On July 23, Johnson County issued a mask mandate that would go into affect August 10, 2020, the same day of the derecho in Iowa.
+On July 23, Johnson County issued a mask mandate that would go into effect August 10, 2020, the same day of the derecho in Iowa.

 On July 29, nearly 300 Iowa doctors sent a letter to Governor Reynolds urging a statewide mask mandate.

 On August 7, Governor Reynolds was photographed greeting people at the Hardin County GOP Sweet Corn Feed in Eldora without wearing a mask.

 On August 9, Governor Reynolds "asserted she believes cities and counties cannot implement mask orders unless she says they can," raising the possibility of legal challenges under Iowa's 1968 home rule constitutional amendment.

 On August 27, Governor Reynolds' bar closures went into effect for Black Hawk, Dallas, Johnson, Linn, Polk and Story counties, after returning college students flooded into bars without taking health precautions.
 Governor Reynolds said that a mask mandate was "not enforceable."

 On August 28, the head of the Iowa Restaurant Association expressed "dismay at the governor's order that has closed bars in six counties after coronavirus cases spiked among young adults," and suggested raising the drinking age as an alternative.

 On an August 31 visit to Waterloo, Senator Joni Ernst said she was "so skeptical" of the statistics on cases and deaths due to the virus.
 Her statements were similar to a Presidential tweet which was removed from Twitter as misinformation linked to QAnon.

 On September 2, Senator Ernst modified her position, releasing a statement saying that "Over 180,000 Americans have died because of Covid-19," and "What matters is that we are getting the resources to Iowa that are needed to fight this virus."
 The Mayor of Cedar Rapids signed an emergency declaration for a mask mandate.